How is it Possible to Bath an Elderly Loved One with Dignity?

 The Final Solution

 I created a bath wrap made of swimsuit fabric that a caregiver could put on the loved one before undressing and could be worn it in the shower.
 This solution brought back dignity and reduced embarrassment.
 I felt a sense of relief!
 Today, caregivers and loved ones are experiencing better showering.
-Unfortunately, my father needed more care than just showering, so he never had the benefit of my invention.
-But he is happy in his new home.

 If you would like to share your caregiving bathing experiences and emotions, my door is open.